awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 ### Accessing Amazon FSx File Systems Using DNS Names<a name="dns-name"></a>

 An Amazon FSx for Windows File Server file system is accessible through an elastic network interface\.
 This elastic network interface resides in the virtual private cloud \(VPC\) based on the Amazon Virtual Private Cloud \(Amazon VPC\) service that you associate with your file system\.
-Amazon FSx for Windows File Server provides a DNS name for every file system in the form of `fs-1234567891011121.domain.com`\.
+Amazon FSx for Windows File Server provides a DNS name for every file system in the form of `fileservername.domain.com`\.
 This name maps to the file system's elastic network interface\.
 The DNS name is composed as follows:
-+ `fs-1234567891011121` – The file system's AWS resource identifier
++ `fileservername` – The file system's AWS resource identifier of the form:
+  + `fs-0123456789abcdef1` in the case where your file system is joined to AWS Managed AD
+  + `AMZNFSX1234ABCD` in the case where your file system is joined to your self\-managed AD
 + `domain.com` – The Microsoft Active Directory domain name associated with your file system

 You access your Amazon FSx for Windows File Server file system using this DNS name\.